yasmeenokh/class-3-coding/chapter_one.md

 -	The main languages used are HTML and CSS, other languages are added to according to the requirements.
 -	The page shown to the user is normally a mix of html and css, received from the host of the site, which are comprehended by the host.
 ## **structure:** helps the users to understand the webpage.
--	HTML describes the structure of the page, so it contains texts, links, headings, etc…
+-	HTML describes the structure of the page, so it contains texts, links, headings, etc.
 -	HTML elements are made up of an opening < > and a closing <\> tags.